anooruddh/devops/k8s-readme.md

 The kube-proxy runs on each node to ensure that services are available to external parties and deal with individual host subnetting.
 It serves as a network proxy and service load balancer on its node, managing the network routing for UDP and TCP packets.
 In fact, the kube-proxy routes traffic for all service endpoints.

+### Kube-proxy runs in three modes: userspace, iptables, and ipvs.
+(Userspace is old, slow and not recommended.)

 ## Pods

 Until now, we have covered concepts that are internal and infrastructure-focused.
 In contrast, pods are central to Kubernetes because they are the key outward facing construct that developers interact with.